yeokm1/yeokm1.github.io-hugo/content/post/2021/05/setting-up-a-486-retro-pc/index.md

 ## BIOS

-The BIOS is based on the typical American Megatrends (AMI) of that era.
-Even modern computer BIOSes are still based on AMI.
+The BIOS is from American Megatrends (AMI) which is common of that era.
+Even on many modern computers today, the UEFI (BIOS replacement) are also from AMI.

 {{< imgdisplay src="images/486-bios-system-summary.jpg" width="600" >}}